Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the schema fully documents the three parameters (projectId, projectKey, keyword).
-The description adds no meaning beyond the schema, as it doesn't explain how parameters interact or affect results.
-Baseline 3 is appropriate since the schema does the heavy lifting.
+Schema description coverage is 100%, so the parameters are already documented.
+The tool description adds no additional meaning beyond what the schema provides, such as how parameters interact or usage patterns.
+Baseline 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.